atet/cite/README.md

 ### Boston University Academic Conduct Code

-Boston University's Questrom School of Business permits AI-generated content to be used as a source of information with proper acknowledgement. **This repository will serve as a public reference for all AI-generated content cited by Athit Kao**.
+Boston University's Questrom School of Business permits AI-generated content to be used as a source of information with proper acknowledgement (Figure 1). **This repository will serve as a public reference for all AI-generated content cited by Athit Kao**.

-Though not required by Questrom, reasonable due diligence will be performed to ensure that content in this repository is logical and factually correct before being used as a source.
-All information is provided according to the following <a href="http://www.athitkao.com/tos.html" target="_blank">Terms and Conditions</a>.</p>

 ##### **Figure 1.
 Excerpts from Boston University's Academic Conduct Code specifically referencing the use of AI-generated information[<sup>4</sup>](#other-resources)**.